Ukasz09/Printer-Simulator-Game/README.md

 # For dev
 Used Designs Patterns:
--Builder
+- Builder
--Singleton
+- Singleton
--Strategy
+- Strategy
--Decorator
+- Decorator

 Code overview:
--90 classes (including enums and interfaces)
+- 90 classes (including enums and interfaces)
--over 4200 lines of code
+- over 4200 lines of code